MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 The next step to assess the state of audio quality across the organization is to investigate Poor Stream Rate (PSR), TCP, and proxy usage.
 It’s important to remember that CQD data doesn’t provide you a specific root cause, but instead provides you with likely problem areas to begin a collaborative conversation with the appropriate teams for remediation activities.

 > [!NOTE]
-> Not all reports included in the templates are covered in this guide; however, the methods of investigation explained below will still apply for those reports.
+> Not all reports included in the templates are covered in this article; however, the methods of investigation explained below will still apply for those reports.
 Refer to the individual report description for more information.

 ### Quality